The University of Arizona Nurse Anesthesia Program is one of two in the state of Arizona.

 CRNA School Performance

-This is a brand new school and we are excited to see how their students perform throughout the next few years.
+This is a brand we are excited to see how their students perform throughout the next few years.

 Accredited CRNA Programs are reviewed regularly.